IPSME- Idempotent Publish/Subscribe Messaging Environment

-If each participant speaks their own protocol, communication is limited by the number of participants that understand the sent messages.
-To broaden the set of participants that understand a message, specialized participants that translate messages can be inserted in to an ME.
-These translators listen for messages that adhere to a certain protocol, translate them to a different protocol and send out the translation.
-This means that a translating participant can be the mediator between various participants.
-It is possible to have a participant that understands multiple protocols \ie a translator is built into the participant.
+If each participant sends messages in their own protocol, communication is limited to the number of participants that understand the sent messages.
+To broaden the set of participants that understand a message, specialized participants that translate messages can be inserted in to a ME.
+These translators listen for messages that adhere to a certain protocol, translate them to a different protocol (\ie a mapping) and send out the translation; translating participants are considered mediators between other participants.

+Between all participants of a local ME and through to other MEs via reflectors, translations have a \textit{network effect}.
+Translations are transitively applicable to other participants \eg if a translation $X$ translates from participant $A$ to $B$, then any participant $C$, that can communicate with $A$, can also communicate with $B$, via $X$.
+The network effect of translations has the potential to reduce the complexity of integrating $n$ participant nodes from an exponential $n(n-1)/2$, to a linear $(n-1)$.

+The use of translators in this manner means IPSME alleviates the problem of resolving schema heterogeneity through the decomposition of the problem.
+The translators can collectively divide the problem vertically, horizontally~\cite{uzunov2016-securitysurvey} or even incrementally.
+A major advantage of this architecture is a human related one.
+Authors of participants have a very limited scope of other communicating participants they must take into account.

-After some initial communication, participants can negotiate to communicate directly rather than through the ME.
-It is the responsibility of the participants to organize such a communication \ie it is beyond the IPSME specification.
-Direct communication can still make use of a translator \ie the translator can also be communicated with directly.
+Participant communication is not constrained to be via a ME.
+Participants can negotiate to communicate directly allowing for `explicit invocation'~\cite{garlan1993-introarchitecture}.
+It is the responsibility of the participants to negotiate such a communication, and beyond the IPSME specification.

-Any authentication or message security is up to the authors of participants \ie security is left as peripheral to this discussion~\cite{uzunov2016-securitysurvey}, see future work in Section~\ref{section:future_work}.
-If standard and/or central authentication services are required, such a service can be provided through the use of a translator.